 If you are looking to elevate your side dish game, look no further than Blackstone Brussels Sprouts.
 Cooking Brussels sprouts on the Blackstone griddle gives them a wonderfully smoky and charred flavor with a crispy texture that is hard to beat.
-A simple seasoning of brown sugar smoked paprika, and salt makes them really shine.
+A simple seasoning of brown sugar, smoked paprika, and salt makes them really shine.
 Give this recipe a try, and you will be hooked!

 The smoky, crispy results are sure to elevate your dinner game!
-Plus, they are incredibly versatile and pair well with any protein, whether you're cooking up a steak, roasting chicken, or slow-cooking pork.

 Step by Step